abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

      val dfsFilename = "/input/humpty.txt"
      val readFileDF = spark.sparkContext.textFile(dfsFilename)
      val wordsDF = readFileDF.flatMap(_.split(" ")).toDF
-     val wcounts3 = wordsDF.filter(r => (r(0) =="Humpty") || (r(0) == "Dumpty")).groupBy("Value").count()
+     val wcounts3 = wordsDF.filter(r => (r(0) =="Humpty") || (r(0) == "Dumpty"))
+                           .groupBy("Value")
+                           .count()
      wcounts3.collect.foreach(println)

 This example is totally different from the first two examples.
 Here we use Dataframes instead of RDD to work with the text as indicated with the “toDF” command.
 The returned Dataframe is made of a sequence of Rows.
-Because of the split operation, each row is made of one element only that can be accessed by the “0” index value.
+Because of the split operation, each row is made of one element that can be accessed by the index=0.
 Also, simliar to 2nd example we are using the gourpBy operation followed by count to perform the word count.

 The filter and groupBy operation above can also be written as follows: